 Menendez has denied the prostitution claims, saying they were made by enemies trying to undermine him as he sought reelection in the fall and became chairman of the Senate Foreign Relations Committee this year.

-Ilhan Omar married her brother?
+Did Ilhan Omar marry her brother?/strong>

 This claim has been circulating on far-right blogs since 2016 and stems from an article (which has since been deleted) published on the Somalispot website.
 This rumor is typically accompanied by the accusation that the Minnesota politician committed fraud by marrying her brother in order to speed up his immigration process.